Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 - Peel it off your skin gently.
 It can be uncomfortable, and if you feel too much pain, seek medical attention.

 - Treat it like any other skin injury/skin burn

 If you’re like me, then you’ve had the unfortunate experience of accidentally spilling hot glue on your carpet.
 Although it seems to be a common occurrence in most households, we all know that removing it is not an easy task!

 Removing hot glue from the carpet is also one of the most frustrating things to happen, especially on a new or expensive one.
 We’ve all done it, and we all have had a difficult time finding ways to remove it without making things worse.
-Removing hot glue from carpet may be accomplished two ways depending on when the spill is located and how much of it has dried already.
+Removing hot glue from the carpet may be accomplished in two ways depending on when the spill is located and how much of it has dried already.
 So here are some helpful tips for removing hot glue from carpets: